-The Office of Air, Rail and Transit; under the Division of Finance & Management has the day-today management responsibility for the programs.
+The Office of Air, Rail and Transit, under the Division of Finance & Management has the day-to-day management responsibility for the programs.
 Other offices supporting SDDOT in administering the Section 5303/5304, 5310, 5311, and 5339 programs include:

-- The Office of Internal Audits within the SDDOT, reviews single audits of subrecipients that receive more than \$750,000 in federal funds per year.
-Audit's Office will address and monitor single audit finding(s).
-Audit's Office will conduct a statistical sample audit of 5311 subrecipients that do not meet the single audit requirement.
-Subrecipients with 5311 reimbursement requests receive biannual desk reviews.
-In addition, Audit's Office reviews and determines subrecipient financial risk based on subrecipient questionnaire and supporting documentation.
-Audit's Office will conduct a final review and approval of subrecipient indirect cost proposals. - The Office of Procurement Management within the Bureau of Administration secures statewide contracts for state and local government agencies to purchase items. - The Assistant Attorney General within the SDDOT Office of Legal Counsel reviews agreements between SDDOT and subrecipient for compliance with state and federal requirements. - The Division of Finance and Management within the SDDOT processes payments to vendors for eligible activities and projects.
+- The Office of Internal Audits within the SDDOT, reviews single audits of subrecipients that spend more than \$1,000,000 in federal funds per year.
+Audit's office will address and monitor single audit finding(s).
+Audit's office will conduct a statistical sample audit of 5311 subrecipients that do not meet the single audit requirement.
+Subrecipients with 5311 reimbursement requests will receive biannual desk reviews.
+In addition, Audit's office reviews and determines the subrecipient financial risk based on subrecipient questionnaire and supporting documentation.
+Audit's office will conduct a final review and approval of subrecipient indirect cost proposals. - The Office of Procurement Management within the Bureau of Administration secures statewide contracts for state and local government agencies to purchase items. - The Assistant Attorney General within the SDDOT Office of Legal Counsel reviews agreements between SDDOT and subrecipients for compliance with state and federal requirements. - The Division of Finance and Management within the SDDOT processes payments to vendors for eligible activities and projects.
 Finance staff processes the Electronic Clearing House Operations (ECHO) drawdown from FTA.
-In addition, finance staff prepares and submits the Federal Financial and Transparency Reports. - The Civil Rights Compliance Officer within the SDDOT Office of Legal Counsel is responsible for Equal Employment Opportunity, Title VI Compliance, and Americans with Disabilities Act compliance. - The Disadvantaged Business Enterprise (DBE) Liaison Officer within the SDDOT Operations Support Office is responsible for Certifications and SDDOT's overall DBE plans and goals.
+In addition, the finance staff prepares and submits the Federal Financial and Transparency Reports, (FFTR). - The Civil Rights Compliance Officer within the SDDOT Office of Legal Counsel is responsible for Equal Employment Opportunity, Title VI Compliance, and Americans with Disabilities Act compliance.

-• The Metropolitan Planning Organization (MPO) in Rapid City and Sioux Falls conducts the application process, reviews 5310 applications and submit funding recommendations to the Office of Air, Rail, and Transit for approval and award.
+The Disadvantaged Business Enterprise (DBE) Liaison Officer within the SDDOT Operations Support Office is responsible for Certifications and SDDOT's overall DBE plans and goals.
+The Metropolitan Planning Organization (MPO) in Rapid City, Sioux Falls and Sioux City conducts the application process, reviews 5310 applications and submits funding recommendations to the Office of Air, Rail, and Transit for approval and award.

 SDDOT assists in determining public transportation needs for service areas and clientele needing transportation.
-The needs of services must be determined and proposed to SDDOT by either community requesting services or transit provider considering providing services.
+The needs of services must be determined and proposed to SDDOT by either the community requesting services or transit provider considering providing services.
 SDDOT will review to determine there is no duplication of services or work with parties and\or current providers to determine feasibility and efficient means to meet the service needs.
 This assistance may include an inventory of existing public and private transportation services, the total estimated demand for transportation, and the estimated number of vehicles needed to satisfy the unmet demand.

 SDDOT staff offers technical assistance and oversight to all local groups or organizations that plan to provide public transportation services for a given area.
-The local group or organization is responsible for development of a functional transportation plan, and SDDOT provides information on available federal and state resources, planning requirements, involvement of other private and public transportation providers, and programming requirements.
+The local group or organization is responsible for the development of a functional transportation plan, and SDDOT provides information on available federal and state resources, planning requirements, involvement of other private and public transportation providers, and programming requirements.